Jan Beyzym: Biography

-He completed his education in Kiev before deciding to pursue the religious life; he had thought of being a diocesan priest but his late father had moved him to learn about the Jesuits and pursue a path with them - he decided to join them after a long internal struggle.
+He completed his education in Kiev before deciding to continue his religious life; he thought about being a diocesan priest, but his late father persuaded him to learn about the Jesuits and pursue a path with them - he decided to join them after a long internal struggle.
 Beyzym joined the Jesuits for his novitiate period on 10 December 1872 at Stara Wies and this concluded in 1874.
 During his novitiate there was a cholera epidemic and he received the permission of his superior to go out into the streets to tend to the ailing victims.
 Beyzym received his ordination as a priest on 26 July 1881 in Kraków from Bishop Albin Dunajewski.

-He served as a teacher after his ordination until 1898 at Jesuit boarding schools in both Tarnopol and Chyrów where he taught the French and Russian languages.
-His students knew him for his sense of humor.
-In 1898 he left his native land to join the Jesuit missions to lepers near Tananariwa in Madagascar with the permission of his superiors.
-Father Beyzym left Poland on 17 October 1898 and arrived on the following 30 December at Red Island before being posted to Ambahivoraka near Antananarivo.
-He fainted several times while tending to the lepers due to the horrible smells.
+He served as a teacher after his ordination until 1898 at Jesuit boarding schools in Tarnopol and Chyrów where he taught the French and Russian languages.
+His students knew him for his sense of humour.
+In 1898, he left his native land to join the Jesuit missions to lepers near Tananariwa in Madagascar with the permission of his superiors.
+Father Beyzym left Poland on October 17, 1898 and arrived on the following 30 December at Red Island before being posted to Ambahivoraka near Antananarivo.
+He fainted several times while tending to the lepers due to terrible odours.
 In October 1902 he began to see the construction of a leper hospital at Marana and it was finished and inaugurated on 16 August 1911.
 He became a noted figure for his activism and collaboration with the lepers and became known for his intense devotion to both the Eucharist and the Mother of God while being known also as a lover of all nature.

-Beyzym died on 2 October 1912; his health had declined and he suffered both arteriosclerosis and sores which confined him to bed.
+Beyzym died on 2 October 1912; his health declined and he suffered arteriosclerosis and sores simultaneously, which confined him to bed (he was 62 years old).
 His remains were exhumed and relocated back to his native Poland on 8 December 1993 at a Jesuit church.

 Beatification

 The beatification process opened in Kraków from 1984 until 1986 while a second diocesan process opened and closed in Fianarantsoa in 1987; the Congregation for the Causes of Saints later validated the processes on 27 October 1989.
-The official start to the process came on 27 September 1985 after the C.C.S. issued the official "nihil obstat" to the cause and titled her as a Servant of God.
+The official start to the process came on 27 September 1985 after the C.C.S. issued the official "nihil obstat" to the cause and titled him as a Servant of God.
 The C.C.S. later received the Positio in 1990.
 Theologians approved this on 28 April 1992 as did the C.C.S. on 3 November 1992; Pope John Paul II confirmed his life of heroic virtue and titled the late priest as Venerable on 21 December 1992.

 John Paul II decreed that a healing credited to the late priest was a miracle on 5 July 2002 and beatified Beyzym two months later on 18 August 2002 while on an apostolic visit to Poland.

 The current postulator for this cause is the Jesuit priest Anton Witwer.